DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 The full list of modules is assembled, and then the dependency graph is built.
-If a module lacks a ModuleDependencies.md file, then an error is returned explaining which modlue is missing a ModuleDependencies.md file.
+If a module lacks a ModuleDependencies.md file, then an error is returned explaining which module is missing a ModuleDependencies.md file.

 Once the dependency tree is available, the modules are processed.